-Magnesium is an essential element involved in the proper functioning of more than 300 enzymes.
-It is required for nerve and muscle activity, and to regulate the electrical and muscular activity of the heart.
+Magnesium is an essential element.
+It plays a role in how more than 300 enzymes work.
+It’s needed for nerve and muscle activity.
+It also controls the electrical and muscular activity of the heart.
 Magnesium is found in many over-the-counter antacids and laxatives.
-Because magnesium is found in many food sources, magnesium deficiency is rare.
+Because it’s found in many food sources, magnesium deficiency is rare.

-Magnesium has many functions in the body.
-Important actions include activating enzymes involved in reactions in the ATP/phosphate energy cycle and carbohydrate metabolism, participating in nerve conduction, helping regulate nerve irritability.
+Magnesium has many jobs in the body.
+These include activating enzymes involved in reactions in the ATP/phosphate energy cycle and carbohydrate metabolism.
+It also participates in nerve conduction, helping control nerve irritability.

-Magnesium plays an essential role in the formation and structure of bone and tooth enamel.
-It is required to convert protein, carbohydrates and lipids into energy, and it aids in the synthesis of protein, RNA, and DNA.
+Magnesium plays a role in how bone and tooth enamel form and are structured.
+It’s needed to convert protein, carbohydrates, and lipids into energy.
+It also aids in the synthesis of protein, RNA, and DNA.
 Magnesium is involved in the breakdown (metabolism) of many substances in the body.

-Magnesium, particularly in the form of magnesium sulfate or magnesium citrate, is used as a laxative and bowel evacuant.
-Magnesium citrate is typically given to cleanse the bowel before taking X-rays, CT scans, or MRIs of the abdomen.
+Magnesium is used as a laxative and bowel evacuant.
+This is especially true in the form of magnesium sulfate or magnesium citrate.
+Magnesium citrate is given to cleanse the bowel before taking X-rays, CT scans, or MRIs of the abdomen.

-Magnesium is also used to prevent and treat hypomagnesemia (low magnesium levels).
-In hospitals, magnesium is used to treat pre-eclampsia and eclampsia, conditions occurring during pregnancy and immediately after delivery.
+Magnesium is also used to prevent and treat low magnesium levels (hypomagnesemia).
+In hospitals, magnesium is used to treat preeclampsia and eclampsia.
+These issues happen during pregnancy and right after childbirth.

-In conjunction with calcium, vitamin D and parathyroid hormone, magnesium is essential for the production of healthy bone tissue and tooth enamel.
-Magnesium supplements may be prescribed to treat certain heart conditions, such as heart attack, heart rhythm abnormalities, cardiac surgery, congestive heart failure, and digitalis poisoning.
+Magnesium works with calcium, vitamin D, and parathyroid hormone to make healthy bone tissue and tooth enamel.
+Your healthcare provider may prescribe magnesium supplements to treat certain heart problems.
+These include heart attack, heart rhythm issues, cardiac surgery, congestive heart failure, and digitalis poisoning.
 It may also be used during cardiac surgery.

-Magnesium is said to be useful in maintaining the health of muscles, bone, and nerve tissues.
-It may help with anxiety and depression, induce sleep in people suffering from insomnia, and relieve PMS.
-It is said to prevent muscle cramps, muscle weakness, and fatigue.
-Magnesium has also been purported to prevent heart disease, arteriosclerosis (hardening of the arteries), and high triglyceride levels.
+Magnesium is said to help maintain health of muscles, bone, and nerve tissues.
+It may help with anxiety and depression.
+It may also induce sleep in people with insomnia.
+It’s also said to relieve premenstrual syndrome (PMS).
+It may prevent muscle cramps, muscle weakness, and fatigue.
+Magnesium has also been claimed to prevent heart disease, hardening of the arteries (arteriosclerosis), and high triglyceride levels.

-As indicated below, magnesium is measured in milligrams (mg).
-The DRI is the Dietary Reference Intake.
+Magnesium is measured in milligrams (mg).
+The Recommended Dietary Allowance is RDA.